Xeronaus/Xeronaus/README.md

 I'm Xeronaus Finezero, and that's not my real name 👀

 ## About Me 🧻
-I'm a guy from Indonesia 🇮🇩 and I have few 'real' friends 😐
+I'm a guy from Indonesia 🇮🇩 and I like learning STEM

 You can talk with me via Discord! 🟦